-The Group's gross profit increased 20% to \$13.6 million in FY2022 from \$11.4 million in FY2021.
-Gross profit margin contracted to 18.5% in FY2022 compared to 32.2% in FY2021, attributable mainly to an increase in bulk ordering by customers.
+The Group's gross profit improved 13% to \$15.4 million in FY2023 from \$13.6 million in FY2022.
+This translated into a lower gross profit margin of 16.2% in FY2023 compared to 18.5% in FY2022, attributable mainly to the lower ASP during FY2023.

 The Group's gross profit margin typically fluctuates across different financial reporting periods.
 Underlying factors include differences in selling prices due to seasonal factors and market conditions, sales mix, and changes in its weighted average cost of inventory sold as the Group sells and replaces its inventory across different periods.
+Movements in international steel prices and the US Dollar versus the Singapore Dollar affect the cost of replenishing inventory and the market selling prices of steel products, which invariably have an influence on the Group's gross profit margin.

-Other income and gains in FY2022 amounted to \$0.9 million, which was slightly lower than \$1.0 million in FY2021.
-The decline in other income was due mainly to decreases in interest income and government grant.
+Other income and gains in FY2023 increased to \$1.6 million from \$0.9 million in FY2022, attributed mainly to higher interest income.

-Marketing and distribution costs in FY2022 increased to \$0.7 million from \$0.3 million in FY2021.
-This was in tandem with the higher level of freight and handling services that were required to fulfill customers' orders.
-Administrative expenses remained unchanged at \$6.8 million in FY2022.
+Marketing and distribution costs in FY2023 increased to \$1.1 million from \$0.7 million in FY2022.
+This was due to higher cost of freight and handling services to support higher customers' orders and the impact of inflationary cost pressures.
+Administrative expenses increased slightly by 7% to \$7.3 million in FY2023, compared to \$6.8 million in FY2022, due mainly to higher staff-related expenses.

-In line with the adoption of SFRS(I) 16, the Group recognised non-cash interest expense on lease liabilities of around \$0.3 million in FY2022.
-The Group recorded other losses of around \$1.2 million in FY2022 compared to \$0.9 million in FY2021.
-The increase arose primarily from higher fair value losses on investments measured at FVTPL (fair value through profit or loss), offset partially by lower inventory write-down.
+In line with the adoption of SFRS(I) 16, the Group recognised non-cash interest expense on lease liabilities of around \$0.3 million in FY2023.
+Other losses in FY2023 were down significantly to \$0.6 million from \$1.2 million in FY2022, due mainly to a decline in losses from investments measured at fair value through profit or loss (FVTPL).

-The Group reported a 37% increase in profit before tax ("PBT") to \$5.5 million in FY2022 from \$4.0 million in FY2021 on the back of the increased revenue and gross profit.
+The Group reported a 42% increase in profit before tax ("PBT") to \$7.8 million in FY2023 from \$5.5 million in FY2022 on the back of increased revenue, higher other income and reduction in other losses.